IntegerMan/ML.NET-Auto-ML-ESRB-Rating-Classification/README.md

 This is a .NET 6 Console Application that uses ML.NET's Auto ML to train a multi-class classification algorithm to predict the ESRB rating of video games based on the features of that game such as violence, drug or alcohol references, nudity, language, etc.

+This repository is intended to support [an article I wrote](https://accessibleai.dev/post/ml_net-video-game-classification/)

 Data for this project came from Mohammed Alhamad's [Video Game Rating by ESRB dataset](https://www.kaggle.com/imohtn/video-games-rating-by-esrb) on Kaggle.